Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Methodology

 \subsection{Information-preserving Fusion Graphs}

-Heterogeneous graphs contain different types of nodes and relationships, making their structures inherently complex.
-This complexity arises from the simultaneous presence of diverse local and global relational dependencies.
-Converting heterogeneous graphs into a homogeneous form can significantly simplify representation; however, doing so typically risks losing valuable relational information from multiple sources.
-To overcome this limitation, we propose the \textit{Fusion Graph} to transform the original heterogeneous structure, comprising location and case nodes connected by multiple relational types, into a unified one under spectral alignment (refers to Sec. ~\ref{sec:opt} for details).
-Consequently, the Fusion Graph effectively captures the original heterogeneous complexity while providing a simpler and more interpretable structure (timestep $t$ is omitted for clarity). \paragraph{Fusion Nodes.} Implementationally, we define fusion nodes as aggregated representations of locations, constructed by systematically integrating neighbor information from the original heterogeneous graph.
-Given an initial heterogeneous graph $\mathcal{G}_t$, fusion node embedding $\mathbf{x}_{i}$ corresponding to the location node $v_i^{(c)} \in \mathcal{V}^{(c)}$ at timestep $t$ is generated by
+Heterogeneous graphs, characterized by diverse types of nodes and relationships, exhibit an inherently complex structure stemming from the simultaneous presence of distinct local and global relational dependencies.
+Converting a heterogeneous graph into a homogeneous form can significantly simplify the representation, however, it risks losing valuable information embedded in the multi-source relations.
+To overcome this limitation, we propose the Fusion Graph method.
+This method transforms the original heterogeneous structure (comprising location and case nodes connected by multiple relational types) into a unified representation under a principle of spectral alignment (details provided in Section \ref{sec:spec}).
+Consequently, The resulting Fusion Graph maintains the original heterogeneous complexity while offering a simpler, more interpretable structure (The timestep $t$ is omitted for notational clarity). \paragraph{Fusion Nodes.} Fusion Nodes are aggregated location representations, systematically integrating neighbor information from the heterogeneous graph $\mathcal{G}_t$.The Fusion Node embedding $\mathbf{x}_{i}$ for location $v_i^{(c)}$ is generated via a three-step fusion:

-where $\mathbf{x}_{i}^{(c)}$ and $\mathbf{x}_{i}^{(p)}$ are the features of the location and its associated cases, respectively.
-The term $\mathbf{x}_{i}^{(c\_spatial)}$ aggregates information from neighboring locations connected by spatial relationships, while $\mathbf{x}_{i}^{p\_genetic}$ summarizes genetic information derived from cases within the location.
-The specific aggregation functions, $f_{1}$ and $f_{2}$, and the subsequent fusion function $f_{(m)}$ employ Multi-Layer Perceptrons (MLPs) with nonlinear activation functions, effectively integrating diverse nodes into coherent fusion node embeddings. \paragraph{Fusion Edges.} Once fusion node embeddings are obtained, we construct edges to induce a coherent relational topology.
-Instead of forcing every possible pair or using a hard cut-off, we employ a learnable link prediction network augmented with Locality‐Sensitive Hashing (LSH) to select edges and ensure computational tractability.
-Specifically, for any pair of fusion nodes $v_i$ and $v_j$ (generated from location nodes $v_i^{(c)}$ and $v_j^{(c)}$), we define the link probability $p_{ij}$ as